Protein: Plant-Based vs. Whey: Which One is Best for You?

 While we've acknowledged the benefits of plant-based proteins, let's not forget the advantages that come along with whey proteins.

-• Complete protein: Whey protein contains all nine essential amino acids that your body cannot produce on its own, making it a 'complete protein'.
-This is essential for muscle growth and repair.
+- Complete protein: Whey protein contains all nine essential amino acids, making it a complete protein essential for muscle growth and repair.

-• Absorption: Whey protein is absorbed more rapidly than plant-based protein, making it a preferred option for muscle recovery.
-Its smaller molecules are easily broken down and absorbed by the body, further aiding in absorption.
+- Absorption: Whey protein is absorbed more rapidly than plant-based protein, making it a preferred option for muscle recovery.

 Cons of whey protein: